4mica-Network/x402-4mica/README.md

 An Axum-based facilitator that speaks the x402 protocol while orchestrating 4Mica credit guarantees.
 The service is **stateless**: it never holds a recipient wallet or submits on-chain transactions.
-Instead, it accepts signed guarantee claims from clients, asks the 4Mica core service to mint a BLS certificate, verifies the certificate, and makes sure the result matches the resource server’s declared `paymentRequirements`.
+Instead, it accepts signed guarantee claims from clients, checks that they satisfy the resource server’s declared `paymentRequirements`, and on settlement requests asks the 4Mica core service to mint and verify a BLS certificate before returning it to the recipient.

-`/settle` is kept for protocol compatibility, but it simply replays verification and acknowledges the request—actual remuneration is a responsibility of the recipient’s infrastructure.
+`/verify` performs the same structural checks as the upstream x402 facilitator so callers can pre-flight requests, while `/settle` drives the 4Mica guarantee flow and returns the verified certificate alongside the settlement status.

 ## Configuration